 Techniques in drawing and rendering for scenic, costume, and lighting design.
-Prerequisite: instructor approval.
+Prerequisite: written instructor approval.

 THP 444 Drafting for the Stage.
-(3) N Fundamentals of and practice in graphic tech-
+(3) N

 Fundamentals of and practice in graphic techniques for the stage.
-Introduction to computeraided design for the stage.
+Introduction to computer-aided design for the stage.
 2 hours lecture, 3 hours studio.
-Prerequisites: THP 213; instructor approval.
+Prerequisites: THP 213; written instructor approval.

 THP 445 Advanced Lighting Design.
+(3) N

-(3) N Specialized techniques in stage lighting.
+Specialized techniques in stage lighting.
 Advanced application of design process, graphic techniques of design presentation, and use of qualities of light.
 Lecture, class workshops.
-Prerequisite: THP 345 or instructor approval.
+Prerequisite: THP 345 or written instructor approval.